Group of Children in Art Class

 About the North Carolina Child Care Resource & Referral (CCR&R) System

-The CCR&R Council is composed of dedicated teams from three Council Management Agencies—Child Care Resources Inc. (CCRI), Child Care Services Association (CCSA) and Southwestern Child Development Commission (SWCDC).
+The CCR&R Council is composed of dedicated teams from three Council Management Agencies—Child Care Resources Inc. (CCRI), Early Years Inc and Southwestern Child Development Commission (SWCDC).

 Janet Singerman